chipsalliance/chisel/README.md

 # Chisel3

-Chisel3 is a new Firrtl based chisel.
+Chisel is a new hardware construction language to support adavanced hardware design and circuit generation.
+The latest version of [Chisel](https://chisel.eecs.berkeley.edu/) is Chisel3, which uses Firrtl as an intermediate hardware representation language.

-It is currently in BETA VERSION, so some Chisel features may change in the coming months.
+Chisel3 is currently in BETA VERSION, so some Chisel features may change in the coming months.

 Please visit the [Wiki](https://github.com/ucb-bar/chisel3/wiki) for a more detailed description.